-Pure gas D is captured in a rectangular prism-shaped container that has a transparent movable wall with a cross-section of S (see the figure below) at a pressure P. Equilibrium is established while the total pressure is kept at P. The absorbance of the gas is $A = \varepsilon(n/V)l$, where ε , n, V, and l are respectively: the absorption coefficient, amount of the gas in moles, volume of the gas, and optical path length.
+Pure gas D is filled into a cuboid container that has a transparent movable wall with a cross-section of S (see the figure below) at a pressure P. Equilibrium is established in the container while the total pressure is kept at P. The absorbance of the gas is $A = \varepsilon(n/V)l$, where ε , n, V, and l are the absorption coefficient, amount of the gas in moles, volume of the gas, and optical path length, respectively.
 Assume that all components of the gas mixture behave as ideal gases.